Rapha (gamer): Style of play

 Hendrixson is most well known for his strong positioning, calm disposition, and ability to foresee his opponents' course of action minutes into the future, which Hendrixson attributes to his earlier years of playing basketball, saying it helped him develop the "ability to see the play unfold before it even happens and being aware of everything around you."
 In fact, Hendrixson believed any sport taught the importance of fundamentals.
 Noticing the parallel between sport and Quake, Hendrixson realized "how important it was to get the fundamentals down and master them, because when you're having an off day, you can always fall back on them.
 It becomes second nature to you."
 When questioned about his preferred style, Hendrixson said, "I know for myself that some games I've played, based just on the way I feel that day I've favored one [style] over the other.
 Almost always the strategy portion in my case."[sic]
 Hendrixson has described his biggest strengths to be "getting into the head of my opponent.
 Being able to be not just one but at times three, four, sometimes even five steps ahead of what they're going to do.
-And if they change something other than what I thought, being able to adapt quickly to the change and doing what I can to turn it in my favour.
+And if they change something other than what I thought, being able to adapt quickly to the change and doing what I can to turn it in my favor.
 Sometimes my aim helps, but to me I aim well because of the way I think.
 It's not really a big reflex thing."

 Following Hendrixson's defeat at DreamHack Winter 2012 to Sergey "Evil" Orekhov, who described Hendrixson's style of play: